Virginia555/cdab-simpleplugin/README.md

 To discover how this plugin operates, please click on **[Start the Plugin](https://github.com/Virginia555/cdab-simpleplugin/wiki)**.
 This link will guide you to a detailed wiki page explaining the step-by-step process of our testing tool.

+### Results Visualization

+The results obtained from running the plugin will be automatically visualized through a Google Sheet.
+Specifically, for simplicity, results will be specific to a particular Test Case.
+You can view the Google Sheet directly by clicking [here](https://docs.google.com/spreadsheets/d/1kPkhk67xB-buh6V4EsR9-M2-cub_SreJ56ivTYjCRgk/edit#gid=0).
+Alternatively, you can view them tabulated within the web-based interface by clicking a button located on the main page of the application.

 ## Why a Web-Based Interface?

 The decision to develop a web-based interface was driven by the need for speed and efficiency in running Test Scenarios.
 This interface allows for quick setup, execution, and visualization of results, optimizing the benchmarking process.